jluna0413/dmac/README.md

 3. **Chat**: Interact with the AI agent swarm through the chat interface
    - Use the Research button to enable web search for real-time information
+   - Choose between different search engines (DuckDuckGo or Google)
+   - Clear the search cache to get fresh results
    - Ask questions about current events, latest versions, or any topic requiring up-to-date information
-   - See visual indicators when web search is being used
+   - See visual indicators when web search is being used, including which search engine was used

 4. **WebArena**: Run experiments and evaluate models in the WebArena environment